Skip to main content

 Test Error Scenarios

-Test QR code expiration, user cancellations, and network errors to ensure proper error handling
+Test session expiration, user cancellation, and network errors to ensure proper error handling

 Next Steps